bhavinjawade/SessionHouse/README.md

 # Session-House-Chrome-Extension

-A simple efficient chrome extension to save and restore tabs.
+A simple efficient open source chrome extension to save and restore tabs.

 ## Getting Started